Walgreens Boots Alliance: Product brands

 Boots produces a large number of brands, including No. 7, Soltan and Botanics, Boots Pharmaceuticals, and Boots Laboratories, that Alliance Boots and Walgreens sought to launch internationally following the first share purchase in 2012.

-Launched in 1935, the No. 7 brand is best known for its anti-aging beauty serums, developed in Nottingham.
+Launched in 1935, the No. 7 brand is best known for its anti-aging beauty serums, developed in Nottingham, England.
 The range comprises products designed to target the aging concerns of specific age groups.
 No. 7 became available in Walgreens and Duane Reade stores in the US from November 2012, beginning in Los Angeles.

 Launched in 1939, Soltan markets its UVA 5-star suncare protection, a standard of protection developed by Boots and now adopted as the benchmark for suncare products in the UK.
-However, in both 2004 and 2015, Watchdog, a BBC consumer investigative TV program and cited on BBC News, plus the consumer Which? magazine, each did an investigation finding the 5-star rating was unsubstantiated, and skincare experts declared it to be far less safe than claimed.
+However, in both 2004 and 2015, Watchdog, a BBC consumer investigative TV program and cited on BBC News, plus the consumer Which? magazine, each did an investigation finding the SPF rating to be lower than stated on the packaging, according to their tests.

 First launched in 1995, the Botanics range, developed in partnership with the Royal Botanic Gardens, Kew, uses plant extracts in a variety of products and includes a range of organic products.
 The Boots Botanics range is also available through third party retailers.

 The Boots own brand range of products includes skincare, medicines, healthcare products, and many more.
 Boots Laboratories skincare range for independent pharmacy customers was launched in France and Portugal in 2008/09 and is also sold in Spain, Italy, and Germany.

 Boots now owns Almus Pharmaceuticals, a brand of generic prescription drugs, launched in 2003.
 It is now sold in five countries and is an umbrella brand for a wide range of lower cost generic medicines.
 Almus placed considerable emphasis on the design of the packaging in an attempt to reduce the number of errors by the dispensing chemist and by the patient relating to incorrect dosage which can result in either a dangerous accidental overdose or an equally dangerous under dose.

 Walgreens has a self-branded line of products, "Well at Walgreens".